Miami University: Luxembourg campus

 Differdange Castle in Luxembourg is home to the Dolibois European Center.

 The John E. Dolibois European Center is an overseas campus of the university in Luxembourg.
 It enrolls around 125 students each semester from Miami and other American universities.
 Located in the city of Differdange, it offers courses with university faculty typically in architecture, business, French, German, history, and political science.
 Students live in homestays with Luxembourgish host families and are encouraged to travel in Europe through university-led study programs and in their free time.
 It was established in 1968 and named after Miami alumnus John E. Dolibois, former United States Ambassador to Luxembourg.

 Regional campuses

-Miami University has three satellite campuses, all located within 25 mi of the Oxford campus in Butler County, Ohio.
-Founded in 1966, Miami University Middletown was the first regional campus in Ohio.
+Miami University has three satellite campuses that are located within 25 mi of the Oxford campus.
+Miami University Middletown was founded in 1966 as the first satellite campus in Ohio.
 Miami University Hamilton was established in 1968, and the Miami University Voice of America Learning Center in West Chester was established in 2009 to house the Farmer School of Business Master of Business Administration program.

-Miami's regional campuses are non-residential and offer a handful of bachelor's degrees, associate degrees, one certificate program, as well as beginning coursework for most four-year degrees, and the Master of Business Administration and Master of Education programs at Oxford.
-Combined, Miami's regional campuses enroll approximately 4,600 students.
+Miami's regional campuses are non-residential and offer a handful of bachelor's degrees, associate degrees, certificates, as well as beginning coursework for most four-year degrees, the Master of Business Administration and Master of Education programs at the main campus.
+Combined, Miami's regional campuses enroll approximately 3,500 students.
 Middletown and Hamilton compete in independent sports as members of the Ohio Regional Campus Conference, competing under the monikers "Middletown ThunderHawks" and "Hamilton Harriers".